jigpu/linuxwacom-wiki-archive/wiki/Tablet_Configuration.md

 stylus wasn't quite reaching the top and left screen edges so after [calibrating](/wiki/Calibration "wikilink") I have some new tablet area values I want to use.
 I'm a pretty quick double tapper who drinks a little too much caffeine and I want to decrease my TapTime a little.
+250 msec is an eternity!
 Plus I want my scrolling a little more sensitive.
 And I want my pad (tablet buttons) to have the default Windows XP setup, just because.

 I need to obtain my "device names" by running the [xinput list](xinput "wikilink") command in a terminal.
 Now I can proceed to